 Outside parliament chaos reigned.
 A Reuters photographer saw buildings in Athens engulfed in flames and huge plumes of smoke rose in the night sky.

 We are facing destruction.
-Our country, our home, has become ripe for burning, the centre of Athens is in flames.
+Our country, our home, has become ripe for burning, the center of Athens is in flames.
 We cannot allow populism to burn our country down, conservative lawmaker Costis Hatzidakis told parliament.

 The air in Syntagma Square outside parliament was thick with teargas as riot police fought running battles with youths who smashed marble balustrades and hurled stones and petrol bombs.